OmarBazaraa/MppCompiler/README.md

 | `-v` or `--version`                             | Print the installed version number and exit.                     |
 | `-o` or `--output` `<filename>`                 | Specify the output filename.                                     |

-# Semantic Errors Deteced by M++
+# Semantic Errors Detected by M++
 ### Scope-related errors
 1. Code blocks or statements (other than variable, constants, and function declaration/definition) in the global scope.
 2. `continue`-statement outside `for`, `while`, or `do-while` scopes.
 3. `break`-statement outside `for`, `while`, `do-while`, or `switch` scopes.
 4. `return`-statement outside function scope.

-### Identifier declaration errors
+### Identifier-related errors
-1. Variable, constant, or functions redeclaration in the same scope.
+1. Variable, constant, or functions re-declaration in the same scope.
 2. Undeclared identifier access.

 ### Variable-related errors